advocations/skype/Skype/UCWA/subscribedContacts_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

 This collection is read-only: it can be used only to view contacts with existing presence subscriptions.
-New presence subscriptions are created by using either the [presenceSubscriptions](presenceSubscriptions_ref.md) resource or the [subscribeToGroupPresence](subscribeToGroupPresence_ref.md) resource.
+New presence subscriptions are created by using either the [presenceSubscriptions (UCWA)](presenceSubscriptions_ref.md) resource or the[subscribeToGroupPresence (UCWA)](subscribeToGroupPresence_ref.md) resource.
 These contacts can be members of a group or the result of an ad hoc subscription.

 ### Properties